-Top SEO for Real Estate Strategies Strategies, Tips, and Examples [2021 Edition]
+Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

-If you’re a real estate agent or investor and are looking to work with more clients, then it’s time for you to start investing in real estate SEO.
+If you’re a real estate agent or investor and are looking to work with more clients, then it’s time for you to start investing in SEO for real estate.

 With this strategy, there is less need for cold calling and paid advertising.
 Instead of spending hours on the phone each day making calls or draining your marketing budget, why not invest that same amount of time into improving your site’s search engine ranking?